India, officially known as the Republic of India, is located

 dynasty, a prominent Hindu royal family that ruled North India

 from the 6th to the 12th centuries.
-This magnificent fort
+This magnificent fort stands

-continuing to call it home after more than 860 years.
-Perched
+call it home after more than 860 years.
+Perched atop a hill that

-atop a hill that rises a stunning 250 feet (76 meters) above
+rises a stunning 250 feet (76 meters) above the surrounding Thar

-ring of its intricate triple-ringed defense architecture.
+intricate triple-ringed defense architecture.
+Historically, the

-still retains a resident population of about 4,000 people,
+resident population of about 4,000 people, predominantly

-predominantly descendants of the Brahmin and Rajput
+descendants of the Brahmin and Rajput communities.

 As I explored the labyrinthine passages of Jaisalmer Fort, I